TM-Mehrab-Hasan/CineVault_Movie_Website/README.md

 # MovieSaviour 🎬

-MovieSaviour is a dynamic, fully responsive website for Browse and streaming a personal collection of movies, dramas, and animes.
-It leverages modern web technologies to provide a seamless user experience, fetching rich metadata from the OMDb API and serving video content directly from Google Drive.
+MovieSaviour is a dynamic, fully responsive website for Browse and streaming a personal collection of movies, dramas, animes, software, and games.
+It leverages modern web technologies to provide a seamless user experience, fetching rich metadata from the OMDb API and serving content directly from Google Drive.

+!

 ---
+## 🚀 Live Demo

+You can view the live project here: **[https://moviesaviour.netlify.app/](https://moviesaviour.netlify.app/)**

+---
 ## ✨ Key Features

-* **Dynamic Content:** Fetches posters, titles, ratings, plots, and more from the OMDb API.
+* **Dynamic Content:** Fetches posters, titles, ratings, plots, and more from the OMDb API for movies, dramas, and animes.
-* **Advanced Categorization:** Filters content by type (Movie, Drama, Anime) and subcategory (e.g., Bollywood, Korean) using dropdown menus.
+* **Multiple Content Types:** Features separate, browsable rows on the homepage for Movies, Dramas, Animes, Software, and Games.
+* **Advanced Navigation:** Includes multi-level dropdown menus and a fully responsive "hamburger" menu for mobile.
+* **"See all" Functionality:** Homepage rows show a preview of 10 items, with a "See all" button to view the complete category.
-* **Detailed Info Pages:** Each item has a dedicated page with comprehensive information and a full episode list for series.
+* **Details Pages:** Each item has a dedicated page with comprehensive information and a full file/episode list.
-* **Enhanced Video Player:** When watching a series, the player page displays a list of all other episodes for easy navigation, highlighting the current one.
+* **Enhanced Video Player:** For series, the player page displays a full episode list with highlighting and "Next/Previous" buttons for easy navigation.
-* **Alphabetical Sorting:** All content lists are automatically sorted alphabetically by title for easy Browse.
-* **Client-Side Search:** Instantly filters the displayed items on the homepage by title.
+* **Functional Search:** A search bar is available on both desktop and mobile to filter all content by title.
-* **Loading Indicators:** A smooth loading spinner provides a better user experience while data is being fetched.
-* **Responsive Design:** The interface is optimized for all screen sizes, from mobile phones to desktops.
+* **Polished UI/UX:** Features a professional design with custom fonts, a modern color palette, loading indicators, and smooth hover effects.

 ---

 ## 🛠️ Tech Stack

 * **Front-End:** HTML5, CSS3 (Flexbox & Grid), and modern JavaScript (ES6+).
-* **API:** [The OMDb API](http://www.omdbapi.com/) for fetching all movie, drama, and anime metadata.
+* **API:** [The OMDb API](http://www.omdbapi.com/) for fetching metadata.
 * **Hosting:** Hosted on [Netlify](https://www.netlify.com/) with continuous deployment from GitHub.

----

-## 🚀 Live Demo

-You can view the live project here: **[https://moviesaviour.netlify.app/](https://moviesaviour.netlify.app/)**

 ---